helpers/handlebars-helpers/README.md

 [MIT License](LICENSE-MIT)

 ## Release History
+* 2013-03-28    v0.1.8    Gruntfile updated with mocha tests for 71 helpers, bug fixes.
 * 2013-03-18    v0.1.7    New path helper "relative", for resolving relative path from one absolute path to another.
 * 2013-03-16    v0.1.3    New helpers, "formatPhoneNumber" and "eachProperty"
 * 2013-03-15    v0.1.2    Update README.md with documentation, examples.